 Contributions to Environmental Causes

 The Foundation provided significant funds to the Kansas Sierra Club, Citizens’ Climate Lobby, Kansas Land Trust and Friends of the Kaw.
-Pines is an outspoken critic of agribusiness in other parts of Kansas for wasting and contaminating the precious and once-plentiful ground water supply known as the “Ogallala Aquifer.”
-That water is nearly depleted and contaminated with pesticides from growing animal feed for the meat industry and GMO corn for the ethanol industry.
+The company speaks out against agribusiness in other parts of Kansas that waste and contaminate ground water.
+They have depleted the precious and once-plentiful ground water supply known as the “Ogallala Aquifer.”
+They have also contaminated it with pesticides from growing animal feed for the meat industry and GMO corn for the ethanol industry.
 Besides speaking out against using what little remains of this resource, Pines grows its crops in areas that do not require irrigation.
 Instead, we depend on natural rainfall.